-One of the special highlights of this property is its numerous primitive camping sites along the river and access to more than 7 miles of trails.
+One of the special highlights of this property is its numerous primitive camping sites (accessible by boat) along the river and access to more than 7 miles of trails.
 Other special features include open vistas dotted with palms, seasonal wildflowers and grasslands that change colors with the seasons.
 Portions of the hiking trail are unshaded, and portions go through dense shaded hardwood and palm hammocks.
 Eastern meadowlarks are plentiful here.

-Access is by water.
+Access is possible by water.
 Boat ramps are available on State Road 520, U.S. 192 and at Lake Washington County Park.
 For details and to get driving directions from your location, see the Google Maps link on this page.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 This area provides important habitat for fish and wildlife populations, including several listed species: wood storks, bald eagles, Florida sandhill cranes and river otters.
 The diversity of fish and wildlife provides an important recreational resource for anglers, hunters, boaters and bird-watchers.
 Visitors may also encounter cattle on the property.